 Sec.
 6-67.
-GENERAL PROVISIONS RELATING TO HOUSING.
+General provisions relating to housing.

-- (a) The Health Officer may determine that a dwelling is unfit for human habitation, if he finds that conditions exist in such dwelling which: - (1) Are dangerous or injurious to the health or safety of the occupants of such dwelling, the occupants of neighboring dwellings or other residents of the town; or - (2) Do not comply with or meet the standards or requirements of the housing code. - (b) Conditions mentioned in subsection (a) above may include any or all of the following: - (1) Defects increasing the hazards of fire, accidents, or other calamities; - (2) Lack of adequate ventilation, light, or sanitary facilities; - (3) Dilapidation; - (4) Disrepair; - (5) Structural defects; - (6) Un-cleanliness.
+(a) An inspector may determine that a dwelling is unfit for human habitation, if he finds that conditions exist in such dwelling which:

+(1) Are dangerous or injurious to the health or safety of the occupants of such dwelling, the occupants of neighboring dwellings or other residents of the town; or(2) Do not comply with or meet the standards or requirements of the housing code.

+(b) Conditions mentioned in subsection (a) above may include any or all of the following:

+(1) Defects increasing the hazards of fire, accidents, or other calamities;

+(2) Lack of adequate ventilation, light, or sanitary facilities;

+(3) Dilapidation;

+- (4) Disrepair; - (5) Structural defects;

+(6) Uncleanliness.